-Michigan is linked to the auto industry, for good or for ill, Wall said, but added the auto industry doesn't just need engineers, it needs right-skilled workers.
+Michigan is linked to the auto industry, for good or for ill, Wall said.
+But, he added, the auto industry doesn't just need engineers, it needs right-skilled workers.

 "The challenge goes beyond four-year degrees," Wall said.
-"Maybe the new auto worker will need an associate's degree, which is two years."
+"Maybe the new auto worker will need an associate's degree, which is two years.